jyw-atgithub/jyw-atgithub/README.md

+# This is my introdction

 ### Hi there 👋

+- 🔭 I’m currently working on *the evolution of genomes* with fruit flies.

+I am working as a PhD student at **UCI**.

+In addition to my research, welcome to visit my [Flickr Album](https://www.flickr.com/photos/oscar56312/albums)

 <!--
 **jyw-atgithub/jyw-atgithub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.